 Work Related Hearing Loss

-Loss of hearing is commonly associated with getting older and many don’t realise that it is just as common, if not more so, for people to become deaf through working in noisy environments.
-Hearing loss can be suffered at different levels of severity and it can be a temporary or life-lasting condition, depending on the length and type of exposure to noise at work.
+Loss of hearing is commonly associated with getting older but many don’t realise that they can become deaf through working in noisy environments.
+Hearing loss can be suffered at different levels of severity.
+Hearing loss can be temporary or permanent, depending on the length and type of exposure to noise at work.

 Hearing damage can be immediate if someone is exposed to a sudden, loud outburst of sound, like an explosion, gunshot or a piercing noise through a telephone or speaker.
 It can also develop later in life if you have been exposed to noise in a working environment without sufficient protection on a regular basis and over a long period of time.